Koha-Community/kohadocs/source/acquisitions.rst

 in the fields provided and click 'Merge'.
 The two invoices will become one.

-..
-Caroline was here

-.. _claims-&-late-orders-label:
+.. _claims-and-late-orders-label:

-Claims & late orders
+Claims and late orders
 -------------------------------------

 If you have entered in an email address for the vendors in your system